RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `nearest` or `linear`
     - Default is `linear`
 * `itemRotation` - type: FLOAT
     - Angle in degrees that the item should be rotated.
-Value should be positive.
+This value should be positive if the `itemRotationOrigin` X axis has a negative value, and it should be negative if the `itemRotationOrigin` X axis has a positive value, otherwise the wheel will rotate in the wrong direction.
     - This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".
     - Default is `7.5`
 * `itemRotationOrigin` - type: NORMALIZED_PAIR
     - Point around which the item will be rotated.
+The X axis of this property is the distance from the left side of the item to the center of the wheel in multiples of the size defined by the `itemSize` X axis.
+So if for instance the itemSize X axis is set to 0.2 and itemRotationOrigin is set to -2, then the center of the wheel will be at a -0.4 distance from the left side of the item.
+In other words, if specifying a negative number the item will be located on the right side of the carousel, i.e. the wheel will be to the left and if specifying a positive number the wheel will be to the right.
+Note again that this is calculated from the left side of the item, so to get an identically sized wheel as the -2 wheel just mentioned you need to define 3 as the value rather than 2 if you want the wheel to the right side of the item.
+This is not an error but due to the way that the coordinates are calculated.
+The Y axis should normally be left at `0.5` or you may get some weird results.
+It is however possible to use this axis value creatively if you know what you are doing.
     - This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".
     - Default is `-3 0.5`
 * `itemAxisHorizontal` - type: BOOLEAN
     - If `type` has been set to "horizontal_wheel" or "vertical_wheel" then the items are normally rotated towards the center of the wheel as defined by `itemRotation` and `itemRotationOrigin`.
 But if enabling this property the items will not get rotated along their own axis, meaning they will retain their original horizontal orientation regardless of their position along the wheel.
+Make sure that `itemVerticalAlignment` is set to `center` when using this attribute or you'll get some strange alignment issues.
     - Default is `false`
 * `itemHorizontalAlignment` - type: STRING
     - Sets `staticItem` / `itemType` and `text` alignment relative to the carousel on the X axis, which applies when `type` is "vertical", "horizontal_wheel" or "vertical_wheel".